-States/entities have the option to provide additional information to OSEP related to the data quality issues or changes.
+States / entities have the option to provide additional information to OSEP related to the data quality inquiries or reporting changes.
 This information has been compiled and accompanies the data files for data users.
 Please review the Part B Dispute Resolution Data Notes document when using the public file.